 Studies show that over 90% of all cases of this condition begin at the base of the spine and lower back.
 Some symptoms may include inability to move the big toe or major pain on the top of the foot.

-To reduce pain, the therapist may use warm or cold massage stones to relax the muscles around the disc, and to allow the therapist to release deeper muscles.
+Also, to reduce pain, the therapist may use warm or cold massage stones to relax the muscles around the disc, and to allow the therapist to release deeper muscles.